newwhitecheng/server_setup/setup_tensorflow.md

 ## Finally we can install the TensorFlow pip package!
-For bot virtualenv and Anaconda.
+For both virtualenv and Anaconda.
 Install Tensorflow with cpu only by
 ```
 pip install --upgrade tensorflow
 ```
-Install Tensorflow with cpu only by
+Install Tensorflow with gpu by
 ```
 pip install --upgrade tensorflow-gpu
 ```